-The sequencer is now able to work in each chord and unison mode in addition to monophonically, and now you can additionally alter the wave, timbre, and shape parameters extra quickly by holding down shift whereas turning the related encoder.
+The sequencer is now able to work in each chord and unison mode in addition to monophonically, and now you can additionally alter the wave, timbre, and shape parameters extra quickly by holding down the shift whereas turning the related encoder.

-The brand new MicroFreak Vocoder Edition options 14 digital oscillator modes, analog filters, a plethora of modulation/randomization controls, and a strong vocoder engine.
-The MicroFreak Vocoder has a 16-band mode to remodel your voice, with three waveforms, timbre and shape knobs to regulate the response of the 16 frequency bands.
+The brand-new MicroFreak Vocoder Edition options 14 digital oscillator modes, analog filters, a plethora of modulation/randomization controls, and a strong vocoder engine.
+The MicroFreak Vocoder has a 16-band mode to remodel your voice, with three waveforms, timbre, and shape knobs to regulate the response of the 16 frequency bands.

 The obvious distinction to the original – apart from the gooseneck mic, after all – is the daring white makeover.
-Apart from the aesthetic variations and new mic, the MicroFreak Vocoder’s inner workings will be simply as familiar to customers as of its predecessor.
+Apart from the aesthetic variations and new mic, the MicroFreak Vocoder’s inner workings will be simply as familiar to customers as its predecessor.